brychan1298/QuizProductController/README.md

 There are 2 pages on this website which consist of a page that contains all available products and a page that contains details of the product being choosed.

 - Products Page
 At this page you can see several items that exist in my website.
-Existing products are divided into 3 Rarity:
+Existing products are divided into 3 Rarity: <br />
 R - Rare - Silver  <br />
 SR - Super Rare - Gold  <br />
 SSR - Supe Super Rare - Red  <br />